4nandes/TOOL/README.md

 ["Third Eye"](https://open.spotify.com/track/2Dqg2mRbfIVKhBZleNrgmH?si=rr8xDEIrRFyROusjkAaEnw
 )  **13:51**

 The beginning is really rough, if you don't like aggressive music I'd save this one for last.
 Its a good representation of TOOL's capability to tell a story with these long songs.
-MJK's voice carries the song, pushing and pulling the emotions of the song.
+MJK's voice carries this work, pushing and pulling emotions as it progresses.

 ##### <u>Lateralus</u> (2001):